This article is available to download in an alternative format at the bottom of this page.

-2-Step Verification, or '2FA', is an additional method of security that is used to ensure that your account and personal information remains private, safe and secure.
+2-Step Verification, or '2FA', adds an additional layer of security to your account to ensure that your personal information remains private and safe.
 Its use aims to prevent any unauthorised access to your account.
 Should you find it helpful, the following Google Support Page provides more information on the benefits of 2FA.
+As of February 29th 2024, 2FA was enforced for all OCA students.

-Why do I need to enable 2-Step Verification?
+How long will I have to enable 2-Step Verification?

-If you are a new student enrolling from March 5th 2024, you will have thirty days from the first time you sign into your OCA email account to enable a minimum of two authentication methods.
-You will be prompted to enable 2FA throughout this timeframe upon signing in.
-Students who do not enable a minimum of two authentication methods within the thirty day timeframe will be locked out of their account and will need to contact IT Services (ithelpdesk@oca.ac.uk) to regain access.
+If you are a new student enrolling from March 5th 2024, you will have thirty days from the first time you sign into your OCA Email Account to enable a minimum of two authentication methods.
+If you don't successfully enable a minimum of two authentication methods, you will be locked out of your account and will need to contact the IT Team (ithelpdesk@oca.ac.uk) to regain access.

-Please note that if mitigating circumstances apply, you may opt out of enabling 2FA and will again need to contact IT Services to do so.
-Opting out will result in several restrictions being applied to your OCA Email Account; please refer to the What if I opt not to enable 2FA? section for further details.
+Please note that if mitigating circumstances apply, you may opt out of enabling 2FA and will need to contact the IT Team (ithelpdesk@oca.ac.uk) to discuss your options further.
+Opting out will result in several restrictions being applied to your OCA Email Account; please refer to the What if I opt not to enable 2FA? section below for further details.

 How do I enable 2FA and what are the authentication methods available?

-Please follow the steps below to enable 2FA on your OCA Email Account (you must be signed in via the Google homepage - google.com - consult the How do I sign into my OCA Email Account? article for further guidance):
+Follow the steps below to enable 2FA on your OCA Email Account (you must be signed in via the Google homepage first - google.com - consult the How do I sign into my OCA Email Account? article for further guidance if required):

 1. Navigate to the Google homepage - google.com.